 Belly fat causes the dreaded “muffin top,” but it also leads to much deeper issues and raises your risk of significant health problems.
 Higher levels of toxin-producing gut bacteria can contribute to insulin resistance.
 When your body has to produce extra amounts of insulin to deal with an overload of carbs, you can become resistant to insulin.
 Insulin resistance often leads to a build-up of fat in — you guessed it — the belly.

-The bottom line: probiotics can help women lose more weight
+The bottom line: probiotics can help women lose more weight — and improves health

 Probiotics may be what’s missing from weight loss plans that focus only on counting calories and food pyramids.
 Research now shows that when women on traditional weight loss plans take probiotics, they can lose almost twice as much as women who don’t take them.
-On top of that, the bigger losers have measurable reductions in “bad” bacteria, which make it easier to maintain the new, lower weight.
+On top of that, the bigger losers have measurable reductions in “bad” bacteria, which makes it easier to maintain the new, lower weight.

 Changing your microbiome for better weight loss should start with probiotics to help add back the bacteria that you might be missing.
 This can also help crowd out the bad bacteria that sometimes take over your gut.
 Like any ecology of living organisms, your gut bacteria need proper care and feeding.
 You want to create an environment where the good bacteria can thrive but the bad bacteria are kept under control.